bharatkashyap/quizgen-prelims/README.md

 password : password
 ```

-* Admin accounts **can only be added manually**, via editing the sql file and providing an SHA1 hash as the password.
+* Admin accounts **can only be added manually**, via editing the sql file and providing an SHA1 hash as the password

 * The local result display page in its final form needs to be replicated online to publish results